-The best Bolognese sauce is not a tomato sauce, it is a deep richly flavored beef sauce with very few ingredients & takes it’s time simmering to perfection.
+The best Bolognese sauce is not a tomato sauce, it is a deep richly flavoured beef sauce with very few ingredients & takes it’s time simmering to perfection.

 - 3 tbsp olive oil